MathieuNls/bianca/bianca.md

 Finally, we evaluated the efficiency of BIANCA in terms of execution time.
 BIANCA takes in average 0.8 second (on a i5@1.8Mhz, 4 GiB of RAM and SSD disks on Debian 8 provided by Amazon) to perform a comparison.
 Overall, we performed 497,194,110 comparisons, on 48 amazon virtual machines running in parallel, over three months.

+_COMMENT FOR MATHIEU/WAHAB: Can we examine the relationship between the number of dependencies and accuracy of BIANCA as another discussion point._

 # Threats to validity {#sec:threats}